PaulB1777/project/README.md

 ![Score vs. Popularity Graph (Logarithmic Scale)](./graphs/Popularity_scatter_log.png)
 ![Score vs. Popularity Quartiles](./graphs/Score_popularity_quartiles.png)
 ### Analysis
-There is an evident positive correlation (Correlation Coefficient$\approx 0.336$) between an anime’s score and its popularity (“scored_by”).
+There is an evident positive correlation (Correlation Coefficient $\approx 0.336$) between an anime’s score and its popularity (“scored_by”).
 A linear regression model yields an $R^2 \approx 0.113$, indicating that popularity is responsible for approximately 11.3% of the variance in the score.
 * Because the “scored_by” variable has a heavy right-skew, the logarithmic transformation is used to help readability.
 The right skew is caused by a minority of anime that have millions of reviews logged.
 Using the logarithmic transformation, the less popular anime’s data points become more readable.
 * Where highly scored anime can be incredibly popular or an obscure indie gem, anime with low scores have the tendency to have a lower popularity.
 Essentially, anime with a high score may not always be more popular, but an anime with a low score is likely to never become very popular.
 * Dividing the popularity quartiles supports the positive correlation.
 Each quartile has a higher mean and median than its respective prior quartile.